elmahio/documentation/docs/managing-organisations-and-users.md

 When enabling this toggle, all users in your organization will be required to set up two-factor authentication.
 Requiring two-factor authentication will also disallow social accounts since we have no way of knowing if a user signing up with a social account has enabled two-factor authentication or not.
 Most online security systems (like Azure) and on-premise systems (like Active Directory) will let you enforce 2FA on all users in the organization.

+Notice that enforcing 2FA on your organization will still allow users in your organization to sign into elmah.io without 2FA.
+As soon as a user without 2FA enabled is trying to access pages inside the organization and/or logs a page telling them to enable 2FA is shown.

 **Disallow social login**

 When enabling this toggle, all users in your organization will need to be signed up with a username and password.
 The icon next to each user's name on the list of users shows the bug icon if the user signed up with a username and password.